What is Indirect Labor?

 What is the Difference Between Direct Labor and Indirect Labor (IL) ?

-- Direct labor can be identified with a particular cost center and indirect labor (IL) can not be identified with a particular cost center.
+- Direct labor can be identified with a particular cost center, and indirect labor (IL) can not be recognized with a specific cost center.

-- Direct labor cost is determined on the basis of no. of manpower hour worked or the number of units produced but IL cost is not determined in this manner.
+- Direct labor cost is determined based on no. of manpower hours worked or the number of units produced, but IL cost is not determined in this manner.

-- Direct labour cost is more controllable as compare to indirect cost.
+- Direct labor cost is more controllable as compare to indirect cost.

-- Direct labor costs are part of the direct cost of production whereas indirect labor costs are forms part of the overhead cost whether it is production overhead or selling & distribution overhead or any other such overhead.
+- Direct labor costs are part of the direct cost of production.
+In contrast, indirect labor costs form part of the overhead cost, whether it is production overhead or selling & distribution overhead or any other such overhead.

-Indirect Labor pay very important role in overall business operation as they are involved in every stage of business like purchase of raw material, handling of raw material & finished goods, arranging of direct labor and their supervision, arranging all the infrastructure required for production, assigning all the cost to their cost center, marketing & advertisement of product then selling of finished goods but they are directly not associated with the conversion of raw material into finished goods.
+Indirect Labor pay vital role in overall business operation as they are involved in every stage of business like the purchase of raw material, handling of raw material & finished goods, direct labor and their supervision, arranging all the infrastructure required for production, assigning all the cost to their cost center, marketing & advertisement of the product then selling of finished goods.
+Still, they are directly not associated with the conversion of raw material into finished goods.

 This article has been a guide to what is indirect labor and its definition.
 Here we discuss the examples of indirect labor cost along with calculation and its differences with direct labor.
 You may also take a look at the following articles:-